sinkovit/Discrete-Math-Project/Glossary.md

     3
     4<p>

-+<p>Instance<a id='Instance'></a>: An instance in programming is an object that has been created.
++ <p>Instance<a id='Instance'></a>: An instance in programming is an object that has been created.
 Creating an object from a class is called instantiating it for this reason.

     ```python
     string1 = "tree"